The Foster Family Agency Accountability Act (AB 2496)

 Runaway verdicts that punish nonprofit FFAs for the unforeseeable actions of others threaten the health and safety of the 9,000 children that rely on FFAs for a safe place to live.

 Most insurers have left or are leaving the market.
-A single nonprofit risk pool, Nonprofits Insurance Alliance of California (NIAC), now insures approximately 90% of the FFAs operating in California.
+As a result, a single nonprofit risk pool, Nonprofits Insurance Alliance of California (NIAC), was left to insure approximately 90% of the FFAs operating in California.

 However, NIAC is no longer accepting new FFA business and has announced its intention to no longer renew FFA insurance policies unless legislation is passed that ensures that FFAs will not be held responsible for matters over which they have no control.